asgardeo/asgardeo-tomcat-oidc-agent/io.asgardeo.tomcat.oidc.sample/src/main/resources/configuration-catalog.md

 **Property Name:** `httpReadTimeout`

-**Description:** This parameter denotes the timeout in milliseconds for reading data received from the OpenID Provider.
+**Description:** This parameter denotes the timeout in milliseconds for reading the data received from the OpenID Provider.
 2000 ms (2 seconds) by default.

 **Sample:**